gnailuy/gnailuy.com/_posts/2022-04-30-build-tools-tour.markdown

 ### Overview

 `CMake` is another popular build tool for C/C++ projects.
-Like the `Autotools` it can generate `Makefile`s for your project on different environments.
+Like the `Autotools`, it can generate `Makefile`s for your project on different environments.
-But it can also generate other workspaces such as Visual Studio projects, XCode projects, and is a powerful, popular cross-platform build tool.
+But it can also generate other workspaces such as Visual Studio projects, XCode projects.
+It is a powerful, popular cross-platform build tool.

 ### Tour